fpoirotte/save-editor-AGB-AY5E/README.md

 On Linux, the following commands can be used to install all of the dependencies listed above:

+*   Debian/Ubuntu:

-*   Debian/Ubuntu:  `sudo apt install libgirepository1.0-dev        gir1.2-gtk-3.0  gir1.2-webkit2-4.0  python3-poetry`
+        sudo apt install \
+            libgirepository1.0-dev \
+            gir1.2-gtk-3.0 \
+            gir1.2-webkit2-4.0 \
+            python3-poetry`

+*   Fedora:

-*   Fedora:         `sudo dnf install gobject-introspection-devel   gtk3            webkit2gtk4.0       poetry`
+        sudo dnf install \
+            gobject-introspection-devel \
+            gtk3 \
+            webkit2gtk4.0 \
+            poetry

 Windows support has not been tested.

 ### Installation steps

-1. Grab and uncompress the [latest archive](./tags/latest/) for this program.
+1. Grab and uncompress the [latest archive](https://github.com/fpoirotte/save-editor-AGB-AY5E/archive/refs/heads/main.tar.gz) for this program.
-2. From a commandline prompt, go to the folder where you uncompressed the files
+2. Inside a shell, go to the folder where you extracted the files and run `poetry install`
-3. Run: `poetry install`

 ## Usage

-The editor can be started by running `poetry run save-editor-AGB-AY5E` from a commandline prompt inside the folder where the sources where extracted.
+The editor can be started by executing `poetry run save-editor-AGB-AY5E` from a shell running inside the folder where the sources were extracted.

 Information about how to use the editor can be found in the dedicated [documentation](./docs/Usage.md).